 - Demographic information such as postal code, preferences and interests;

 - Payment and/or bank information including credit or debit card details;

-- Expressions of personal opinion when you leave feedback or contact us;
+- Images and/or expressions of personal opinion when you leave feedback, contact us, or approve its use;

 - Your work status and other required employment or immigration related data;